michaeljc76/michaeljc76/README.md

 ### Hello !
 - I'm Michael, a fourth-year computer science major at Penn State <br>
-- I do a lot of full stack web development, but I'm also interested in AI and game development 🎮 <br>
+- My main focus is software development, but I'm also interested in ML, web, and game development 🎮 <br>
 - Looking to collaborate 📫

 <!--